Tag Archive for: celebrations

 The tutoring program is completely free!
 To join the tutoring program, simply follow the registration instructions, which will be posted on our social media accounts and on the faculty’s registration page.

-A few words about the 2020–2021 board?
+A few words about the 2020–2021 executive board?

 For the TSN association, the election of the executive board takes place in two phases.

-Following our meeting with Dis-Lalie, the Montpellier-based association for the speech-language pathology program, this week we’re meeting with CNESF, the association for the midwifery program in Nîmes!
+Following our meeting with Dis-Lalie, the Montpellier-based association for the speech-language pathology program, this week we’re meeting with the CNESF, the association for the midwifery program in Nîmes!

 In a nutshell, what is the CNESF?

-The Nîmes Midwifery Students’ Association is a nonprofit organization established under the French Law of 1901.
-Its purpose is to represent midwifery students in Nîmes and to advocate for them within federations such as the ANESF (National Association of Midwifery Students, our professional federation) and the AGEM (General Association of Montpellier Students, our regional federation).
+The Nîmes Midwifery Students’ Association is a nonprofit organization under the French Law of 1901 whose purpose is to represent midwifery students in Nîmes and to give them a voice within federations such as the ANESF (National Association of Midwifery Students, our program-specific federation) and the AGEM (General Association of Montpellier Students, our regional federation).
 It also aims to listen to midwifery students in Nîmes, advise them as much as possible, and defend their rights and interests.
-Our association helps energize the student life of its members by organizing solidarity and prevention events, as well as festive, athletic, and cultural events.
+Our association helps energize the student life of its members by organizing solidarity and prevention events, as well as social, athletic, and cultural events.
 Finally, it aims to enhance our skills as future healthcare professionals through access to continuing education.

 What activities or initiatives do you organize throughout the year?

-We are striving to expand our activities as much as possible through the association’s various divisions the association:
+We are working to expand our activities as much as possible through the association’s various divisions the association:

-The public health division has organized, for example, film screenings followed by coffee-table discussions to discuss topics such as female genital mutilation or anonymous adoption, particularly following screenings of films in partnership with the Sémaphore in Nîmes.
+The Public Health Division has organized, for example, film screenings followed by coffee-and-conversation discussions to explore topics such as female genital mutilation or anonymous adoption, particularly following screenings of films in partnership with the Sémaphore in Nîmes.

 As part of the annual awareness campaign for breast cancer screening, we created a calendar for Pink October.
-It features prevention tips and information, and the funds raised were donated to the League Against Cancer.
+It features prevention tips and information, and the money raised was donated to the League Against Cancer.
 We also participated in the Telethon alongside medical students.

-Thanks to the growth of social media, we have created posters for global awareness days, such as the one created in collaboration with ANESF for World Contraception Day, and informational quizzes on various topics are also available.
-We have established a mentoring program between upperclassmen and different cohorts, which we plan to further develop next year.
+Thanks to the growth of social media, we have created posters for global awareness days—such as the one created in collaboration with ANESF for World Contraception Day—and informational quizzes on various topics are also available.
+We’ve established a mentoring program where upperclassmen mentor students from different graduating classes, which we plan to expand further next year.

 We organized festive and team-building events, including the end-of-year gala, which unfortunately could not take place.
 As we did last year, we continued to expand our babysitting network.
-Regarding AGEM and ANESF, we attend in person or remotely at every board meeting and general assembly to represent the midwifery students of Nîmes in policy decisions.
+As for AGEM and ANESF, we attend in person or remotely every board meeting and general assembly to represent the midwifery students of Nîmes in policy decisions.

-We hold monthly bake sales to raise funds for charities, to which we also donate children’s clothing and supplies.
+Snack parties are held every month to raise funds for charities, to which we also donate children’s clothing and supplies.

-Finally, we participated in this year’s PEPS Week, organized by Tutorat Santé Nîmes, at the Student Fair, as well as in the Faculty’s open house, to do our best to answer questions from prospective students.
+Finally, we participated in PEPS Week, organized by Tutorat Santé Nîmes this year, at the student fair, as well as at the Faculty’s open house, to do our best to answer questions from prospective students.

 Why did you personally choose the Maieutics track, and what does the association offer students in this track?